-- All medication must be administered:
+- All medication will ONLY be administered:

-- only if prescribed by a registered medical practitioner
+- only if prescribed by a registered medical practitioner;

-- by a staff member with a First Aid Certificate
+- by a staff member with a First Aid Certificate;

 - taking into account the last time the medication was administered to the child (this should be filled out on the medication record)